How to get from Zurich to Paris by train, bus or flight.

-However, we recommend checking specific travel dates for your trip from Zurich to Paris as scheduled services by bus, ferry, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between Zurich and Paris as scheduled services by bus, flight or train can vary by season or day of the week.

 These are the most popular departure and arrival points when traveling from Zurich to Paris:

 Omio works with many trusted partners that can help you travel the best way from Zurich to Paris:

 Yes, there are direct services available from Zurich to Paris with the following travel companies: